-In June, we had a full class of wonderful women – from beginning stagers to experienced staging business owners.
+In our latest course, we had a full class of wonderful women – from beginning stagers to experienced staging business owners.

 3-day intensive home staging course at F&M Mortgage in beautiful Brentwood, Tennessee

 We had a great time together – learning home staging tricks and techniques, discussing business models, and eating some good food!

 lunch on the first day at Puffy Muffin

 Here are a few home staging tricks we used:

 1. Make Rooms Appear Larger by Using Light-Colored Props